 Stewardship is something we do, and there are a number of ways to share time and talent with the Church.
-The following groups and committees are some of the primary ways to participate in the life of the Church; see the Time and Talent handout for a complete listing of parish groups.
+The following groups and committees are just a few of the many ways to participate in the life of the parish; please contact the parish office for a Time & Talent handout for a complete and updated listing of parish groups.

-Pastoral CouncilThe Pastoral Council is the primary directive and visionary body of St. Jude.
-The council provides a voice for parishioners and sets parish goals with the pastor through meetings typically on the second Thursday, every other month or as needed.
-Pastoral Council members are elected through a vote by existing council members.
+Pastoral CouncilThe Pastoral Council is the primary strategic body of St. Jude.
+The council provides a voice for parishioners and serves as a consultative body for the pastor through meetings typically on the second Thursday every other month or as needed.
+Pastoral Council members are appointed by the pastor.

 Altar serversBeing an altar server is a great way for youth to participate actively in Mass, take a leadership role in the church, and serve the parish and the priest.
 The ministry of altar serving gives our youth a way to increase their faith, their knowledge of Mass and the Eucharist, and their understanding of what it means to be a Catholic.
 The altar servers at St. Jude find great satisfaction in being a part of Mass and find deeper meaning in serving God and the Church.
 If you are interested in learning more about being an altar server, contact the office.

-Justice and PeaceHere at St Jude the Justice and Peace committee works to educate our members and parish in the area of Catholic Social Teaching and how this effects our daily lives locally and globally.
+Justice and PeaceHere at St. Jude the Justice and Peace committee works to educate our members and parish in the area of Catholic Social Teaching and how this effects our daily lives locally and globally.
 Justice and Peace works closely with our local ministries to assist with help where its needed.
-We assist The Haitian ministry, the Catholic College Ministry, prison ministry as well as other community programs that help the less fortunate people that are in our own back yard.
 As Catholic Christians we are called to promote justice and peace in our daily lives many times in the Bible.
 It is our responsibility to respond to that call with dignity and respect.
 We raise awareness and help with topics such as abortion, capitol punishment, euthanasia, hunger, poverty, religious liberty, unemployment and many other issues that are locally and globally faced on a daily basis.
 The justice and peace committee meets every month and we invite you to join us to help evaluate these social concerns as well as keeping God's work alive in our daily lives as Catholics.

 |

 Extraordinary ministers of Holy CommunionExtraordinary ministers assist with distribution of the Eucharist at Mass, and may be asked to bring Communion to the homebound or sick.
-Training is provided; one must have received the Sacrament of Confirmation to be eligible.
+Training is provided; one must have received the Sacrament of Confirmation and at least 16 years old or older to be eligible.

 ChoirThe choir is a vital aspect of music ministry whose primary purpose is to enhance worship.
-All parishioners with an interest in singing are welcome to join the choir.
-The choir has weekly rehearsals during the school year.
+All parishioners with an interest in singing or instrumental performance are invited to ask about joining the choir.

 Finance CouncilVolunteers review and discuss the parish budget, financial statements, and advise the pastor.
 Finance Council works with other parish committees and makes financial recommendations and oversees fund drives.
 The council meets every other month (and only once during the summer).